Alexmry/My-Favorite-NBA-Player/README.md

 # Feedback For Algolia

-I really like Algolia's website but I think it can still be improve:
+I really like Algolia's website but I think it can still be improved:

 1. The hyperlinks for "dashboard" and "attributesForFaceting" under the Requirements section in the following link do not work (Error 404) https://www.algolia.com/doc/api-reference/widgets/refinement-list/js/?client=HTMLElement#about-this-widget.
 A working link to my Attributes for faceting dashboard or a tutorial video could save Algolia's clients some time.